 Few things can compare to fishing in a national park.
 The serene beauty and the variety of fish make casting a line in these preserves a must for any bucket list.
-The United States is blessed with many national parks, almost all of which are great for fishing.
-Still, a few places stand out above the rest.
+The United States is blessed with many incredible fishing spots, but its national parks are the best.
+Even among these, a few places stand out.
 Let’s take a look at the best national parks for fishing in the U.S.

 Yellowstone National Park